skip to main content

 Understanding the Sandy River Plantation Revaluation

-Sandy River Plantation will be completing a property revaluation which will impact your November 2026 tax bill.
+Sandy River Plantation is conducting a town-wide property revaluation that will affect property assessments used to calculate the November 2026 tax bills.

 What is a Revaluation?

-A revaluation updates all property values to reflect current market value, so taxes are distributed fairly among property owners.
+A revaluation is the process of updating all property assessments to reflect current market value, ensuring that property taxes are distributed fairly and equitably among property owners.

 Why This Matters

-- Some properties may be assessed too high
+• Some properties may be assessed below market value.

-It also helps ensure that property tax exemptions are applied accurately and consistently.
+It also helps ensure that property tax exemptions and other assessment-related programs are administered accurately and consistently.

 What to Expect

-Property data will be reviewed and may include site visits to verify information.
+Property records will be reviewed and may include field inspections or site visits to verify property characteristics and ensure assessment accuracy.

 Timeline